aaron9589/esphome-for-model-railroading/README.md

 **Software / Network:**

-- Windows 10/11 PC with admin access (Mac/Linux is fine too!)
+- Windows 10/11 PC with admin access
+- VS Code — used to edit YAML config files (the [setup cheatsheet](installing-esphome-cheatsheet.md) covers the install)
 - 2.4 GHz Wi-Fi network with DHCP (ESP boards cannot use 5 GHz)
 - Chrome or Edge browser (required for first-time USB flash)
 - Docker Desktop — the [setup cheatsheet](installing-esphome-cheatsheet.md) walks through the full install